-- Letters (done on Fridays please send an email to phd-admin@cst.cam.ac.uk well in advance) - Funding, Expenses, and Risk Assessments - Degree Committee administration, including student changes in circumstances applications such as leave to work away - Submission of yearly reports and logbooks, tally sheets - · Friendly advice
+- Letters (please send an email to phd-admin@cst.cam.ac.uk well in advance) - Funding, Expenses, and Risk Assessments - Degree Committee administration, including student changes in circumstances applications such as leave to work away - Submission of yearly reports and logbooks, tally sheets - Friendly advice

 Most business is carried out via email, but you are welcome to drop in at any time during office hours.
 We take bank holidays as part of our annual leave.
-Over the Christmas vacation, the 'PEO' will be closed from 16:30 on 22 December 2023 until 9:00 a.m. on 3 January 2024.
+Over the Christmas vacation, the 'PEO' will be closed from 16:30 on 24 December 2024 until 9:00 a.m. on 2 January 2025.